nortikin/sverchok/docs/nodes/scene/objects_in_lite.rst

 objects in lite
 ===============

-this not stores the object you pick up, and uses the stored information until you pick up the object manually again (kind of like a cache).
+this node stores the object you pick up, and uses the stored information until you pick up the object manually again (kind of like a cache).
 This node is useful for storing scene objects (mesh based..) inside the iojson gists.

 stores: verts/edges/polygons/material indices/matrix associated with **one object**.